darklang/dark/README.md

 Notes:
 - datastore is pretty much like a rails model
+- there are two "flows": schema and data
 - make an SEO thing with a sitemap.xml automatically
 - dont create pages for API endpoints, go for user actions (also allow creating API endpoints)
 - the important thing is not being able to zoom into your app, it's being able to zoom out